July 9, 2026

 • Better grip and stability

-From planks and sit-ups to yoga and recovery sessions, a good mat quickly becomes one of the most-used items in any home gym.
+From planks and sit-ups to yoga and mobility sessions, a good mat quickly becomes one of the most-used items in any home gym.

-Once you’ve built consistency with your workouts, an adjustable bench can significantly expand your training options.
+Once you’ve built consistency with your workouts, an adjustable bench becomes a powerful upgrade.

 • Dumbbell presses